-Service members will usually travel on their CAC and orders.
-However, check with the passport office to verify entry requirements for the country of destination.
+Service members will usually travel with their CAC and orders.
+However, check with the no fee passport office to verify entry requirements for the country of destination.

 Passport applications may be submitted as early as four months before the report date and can take anywhere from 4-8 weeks to process during peak season months.
 Visas can take an additional 4-8 weeks, depending on the country.

 Passport Applications must be completed online at www.travel.state.gov and then printed.
 Do not sign the application in advance — the signature must be completed in front of the acceptance agent.
 The application must be typed and will have two barcodes, one in the upper left-hand corner and a second in the lower right hand of the application.
 No application will be accepted if it does not have the required barcodes.
 Below is a list of standard document requirements.
 Some situation may require additional documents and for questions on specific requirements, you will need to contact the passport office.